crjhonor/tsTransformer/README.md

 Well, since there are pytorch lightning and pytorch forecast, it is much easier to initiate some famous models including N-BEATS, Informer and Autoinformer.

+Please refer to /scripts/trySometransformers.py for the first try.